Matt Borne: World Wrestling Federation (1992–1993)

-After leaving WCW in 1992, Osborne returned to the World Wrestling Federation on September 21, 1992 in Manitoba, Canada at a WWF Superstars taping.
-Competing as himself, he defeated Bill Jordan.
-Borne would shortly thereafter become Doink the Clown, in a villainous clown gimmick that would frequently pull tricks on wrestlers at ringside as well as fans.
-He made his in ring televised debut on the January 31, 1993 edition of Wrestling Challenge defeating Bob East.
-He would also briefly use the character in United States Wrestling Association in February before returning to WWF television in March.
-Soon after his televised return, he began feuding with Crush after attacking him with a prosthetic arm on an episode of Superstars of Wrestling, which subsequently resulted in a match at WrestleMania IX.
-During this match, another Doink (Steve Keirn) came out from under the ring and attacked Crush with another prosthetic arm, allowing the real Doink to pin Crush.
+Osborne returned to the WWF on September 21, 1992 at a WWF Superstars taping as Matt Borne, defeating Bill Jordan.
+He would shortly thereafter become Doink the Clown, in a villainous clown gimmick that would frequently pull tricks on wrestlers at ringside as well as fans.
+He made his in-ring televised debut on the January 31, 1993 edition of Wrestling Challenge, defeating Bob East.
+In March, he started feuding with Crush after attacking him with a prosthetic arm on an episode of Superstars, which resulted in a match at WrestleMania IX on April 4.
+Doink defeated Crush after another Doink (Steve Keirn) came out from under the ring and attacked Crush with another prosthetic arm.

-In the spring of 1993, Doink was given the opportunity to enter the King of the Ring tournament, facing Mr. Perfect in the qualifying round.
-After two time-limit draws, Mr. Perfect defeated Doink in their third match.
-At the Pay Per View itself, Doink (or rather, two Doinks) distracted Crush causing him to lose to Intercontinental Champion Shawn Michaels.
-Doink spent the summer months of 1993 continuing his feud with Crush as well as successful house show runs against Marty Jannetty and the 1-2-3 Kid, as well as occasionally losing to higher profile opponents like Bret Hart or Tatanka.
-At SummerSlam, Jerry Lawler hired Doink to wrestle Hart as he feigned injury, which "the Hitman" won by disqualification when Lawler interfered.
-Several days later, Doink turned against Lawler, by inciting a mocking chant from the fans directed at him.
+In the spring, Doink was given the opportunity to enter the King of the Ring tournament, facing Mr. Perfect in the qualifying round.
+After two time-limit draws, Mr. Perfect defeated Doink in their third match on the May 24 episode of Monday Night Raw.
+At the titular event on June 13, Doink (or rather, two Doinks) distracted Crush, costing him his Intercontinental Championship match against Shawn Michaels.
+In the summer, Doink continued his feud with Crush and was successful in house show encounters against Marty Jannetty and the 1-2-3 Kid, despite occasionally losing to higher profile opponents such as Bret Hart or Tatanka.
+At SummerSlam on August 30, Jerry Lawler hired Doink to wrestle Hart as he feigned injury, with Hart winning by disqualification when Lawler interfered.

-On the September 13, 1993 Raw, Doink poured a pail of water over Bobby Heenan, marking his fan favorite turn.
-On a December episode of Raw, Doink was given a present from Santa Claus in the form of a midget in the Doink costume, which he named Dink.
-Shortly afterward, however, Osborne was fired for re-occurring drug abuses.
-His final TV appearance in the WWF for that era was on the December 27, 1993 episode of Raw.
-Osborne cited in a shoot interview that Bam Bam Bigelow did not like putting over Osborne.
-Osborne said this subsequently led to Bigelow snitching on him for smoking weed in the hallway of his hotel and getting him fired from the WWF.
+Several days later, Doink turned face by inciting a mocking chant from the fans directed at Lawler.
+On the September 13 episode of Raw, Doink poured a pail of water over Bobby Heenan, marking his face turn.
+In late November, Doink was given a present from Santa Claus in the form of a midget in the Doink costume, which he named Dink.
+Shortly after, however, Osborne was fired for re-occurring drug abuses.
+His final WWF TV appearance was on the December 27 episode of Raw.
+Osborne cited in a shoot interview that Bam Bam Bigelow did not like putting over Osborne, which led to Bigelow snitching on him for smoking weed in the hallway of his hotel and getting him fired from the WWF.
 Following his departure, Doink was played by Ray Licameli (also known as Ray Apollo).